Runic-Studios/RunicDeploymentScripts/README.md

 ### Configuration:
 - `install.conf`: The most important file.
 Here you modify a variety of different configuration files necessary for the install.sh script:
-	- `WRITER_GITHUB_PATH`: This should be unchanging and set to `RunicRealmsGithub/writer-files`, just indicates which GitHub repository to look for
+	- `CONFIG_GITHUB_PATH`: This should be unchanging and set to `RunicRealmsGithub/writer-files-config`, just indicates which GitHub repository to look for file mappings configurations (these are instructions about how to download writer files)
-	- `WRITER_GITHUB_BRANCH`: Set it to the name of the branch that we want to download writer files from
+	- `CONFIG_GITHUB_BRANCH`: The branch of `CONFIG_GITHUB_PATH` to target, should be unchanging and set to `main`.
+  	- `CONFIG_GITHUB_FILEPATH`: You may need to change this, it specifies which file to look for in the `CONFIG_GITHUB_PATH` repository's file mappings.
+The difference between files should include a different `repo.branch` key, this is the branch of the `writer-files` repo that will be downloaded.
 	- `PLUGINS_GITHUB_PATH`: This should be an unchanging `Runic-Studios/RunicRealms`, which is the superproject from which we download the artifacts of our plugins
 	- `PLUGINS_GITHUB_ARTIFACT_ID`: This is obtained by going to `Runic-Studios/RunicRealms`, clicking on `Actions`, selecting the workflow with the correct plugin version on it, going to the most recent workflow run (or whichever one we want to download plugins from), right clicking the `plugins-zip` artifact at the bottom of the page, hitting "Copy Link Address", and the from that address, copying only the last number at the end (the Artifact ID)
 	- `BUILD_ARTIFACT_DIR`: This should be an unchanging `/home/mch/multicraft/build-artifacts` as that is the target of the `RunicBuildServer` plugin's `/export` command.